SGM-dev/tindog/README.md

 1. Open the project directory in VS Code and locate the `index.html` file.
 2. Right click the `index.html` file and select Open with Live Server.
 3. Interact with the Tindog app and enjoy finding cute pets!

+To get started with Tindog on the web, go to https://sgm-tindog.netlify.app/

 ## License